woutishere122/BEWA/README.md

 - Set `Number of original EVs` to 2 (one for the left amygdala, one for the right amygdala).
 We did this to see the combined or separate effects of the left and right amygdala on the rest of the brain.
 - We named the first EV `AmyLeft`, the second one `AmyRight`.
 - Next, we selected `Custom` (1 entry per volume) for the Basic Shape for Both EVs, to ensure that each EV is defined by its respective time series file.
-- TO DOOOO Next to `Filename`, we selected `~/neurodesktop-storage/ds000201/time_series/sub-9001_ses-1_left_ts.txt` for the first EV and `~/neurodesktop-storage/ds000201/time_series/sub-9001_ses-1_right_ts.txt` for the second EV.
+- Next to `Filename`, we selected `/neurodesktop-storage/ds000201/time_series/sub-9001_ses-1_left_ts.txt` for the first EV and `/neurodesktop-storage/ds000201/time_series/sub-9001_ses-1_right_ts.txt` for the second EV.
 These are the mean time series of the left and right amygdala for sub-9001 at session 1 and are the statistical regressors in our GLM model.
 - The first-level analysis will identify brain voxels that show a significant correlation with the seed (left and right amygdala) time series data.
-- We then selected `None` for Convolution, and deactivated `Add temporal derivate` and `Apply temporal filtering`
+- We then selected `None` for Convolution, and deactivated `Add temporal derivate` and `Apply temporal filtering`.

 The GLM looked like this for both EVs: